Kilian/mailto-clipboard/README.md

 Inspired by [I hate mailto](https://ihatemailto.com/) (**which you should BUY**) by [@tkmadeit](https://twitter.com/tkmadeit) and made with his blessing.

+## Online Demo
+Go to [CodeSandbox](https://githubbox.com/Kilian/mailto-clipboard) to show the demo.

+## Run Demo
+Clone the repository and run `yarn start` to start the demo server, then open http://localhost:5000/

 ## Installation

 Install using `npm install mailto-clipboard`.